Traditional Medical roles, a mis-match

 "The goals of treatment are to (1) slow the progression of the disease; (2) prevent complications; (3) maintain function; and (4) sustain the quality of life “so that individuals can work and manage their own lives in their own homes" Congressional briefing

 Research shows, it is not just the pain that is the problem with life, it's what the pain does TO ones life's.
-The obstruction of goals and plans, the limitations the disorder creates.
+The obstruction of goals and plans, the limitations the disorder itself creates.
 All of these things, create their own problems, which need to be addressed by the medical profession, a persons self esteem is only one of the casualties.

 "It is very important to recognize that chronic pain conditions also contribute to low self-esteem.
 Years of pain and fatigue that have obstructed meeting life goals can have a disastrous effect on self-esteem.
 Other factors that can arise as a direct result of chronic pain will also contribute to low self-esteem.
 Some of these are as follows: